Comparing Sunnova Energy International (NOVA) & Its Rivals

 |2.25

-Sunnova Energy International presently has a consensus target price of $32.00, indicating a potential upside of 11.38%.
-As a group, “Electric & other services combined” companies have a potential upside of 9.23%.
-Given Sunnova Energy International’s stronger consensus rating and higher probable upside, equities analysts plainly believe Sunnova Energy International is more favorable than its peers.
+Sunnova Energy International presently has a consensus price target of $32.00, suggesting a potential upside of 14.08%.
+As a group, “Electric & other services combined” companies have a potential upside of 10.60%.
+Given Sunnova Energy International’s stronger consensus rating and higher possible upside, equities research analysts plainly believe Sunnova Energy International is more favorable than its peers.

-Sunnova Energy International has a beta of 1.36, suggesting that its stock price is 36% more volatile than the S&P 500.
-Comparatively, Sunnova Energy International’s peers have a beta of 0.38, suggesting that their average stock price is 62% less volatile than the S&P 500.
+Sunnova Energy International has a beta of 1.36, suggesting that its share price is 36% more volatile than the S&P 500.
+Comparatively, Sunnova Energy International’s peers have a beta of 0.38, suggesting that their average share price is 62% less volatile than the S&P 500.

+92.1% of Sunnova Energy International shares are owned by institutional investors.
+Comparatively, 71.3% of shares of all “Electric & other services combined” companies are owned by institutional investors.
+4.9% of shares of all “Electric & other services combined” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

 Summary